- Urban Planner

 Rural, Semi-urban, Urban

 The offices in which the planners' work are mostly situated in urban areas.
 However, the sites are in semi-urban and rural areas which they transform into a city once they complete the plan/project.
-The new and upcoming transmissions of Indian cities into smart cities are bringing up a wide range of job vacancies in this field.
+The new and upcoming transmissions of Indian cities into smart cities are bringing up a wide range of urban planning job vacancies in this field.
 Indian states such as Maharashtra, Delhi, Andhra Pradesh and Uttar Pradesh are the important hubs for this profession.
 As they include the top colleges of planning and hire candidates from this field.
 So both knowledge and experience(jobs) can be accumulated from these places.
 Moreover, with the new mission, Smart Cities India itself would be a huge hub in the upcoming years for an urban planning career.

-Urban planners are required to work full-time.
-However, one who is positioned for a senior post might feel some time pressure because of his/her duties.
+Urban planning career provides full-time work.
+However, one who is positioned for a senior post might feel some time pressure because of his or her duties.
 Apart from this, urban planners rarely face any time pressure.
 When they are working in the field, experiencing raw weather conditions and surviving external factors can result in a little time pressure.

 Although urban planners spend most of their time in office, they are required to travel to their job sites.
 And traveling sometimes causes them to work for long hours under stressful conditions.
 The chances of urban planners working overtime are considered as 50-50.